shubhamparmar1/Sudoku-Image-to-Digital-Array-Converter/README.md

 # 3. Making Web App.

 - This Sudoku Solver Web App is a professional-grade implementation leveraging web technologies such as HTML, CSS, and JavaScript.
-Seamlessly designed and meticulously crafted, it provides an intuitive and efficient platform for solving Sudoku puzzles with a user-friendly interface, ensuring a seamless and enjoyable experience for enthusiasts and novices alike.
+It provides an intuitive and efficient platform for solving Sudoku puzzles with a user-friendly interface, ensuring a seamless and enjoyable experience for enthusiasts.
 ## Preview of Website for Sudoku Solver.

 <img alt="Preview" width="650px" src="https://github.com/shubhamparmar1/Sudoku-Solver/assets/134207725/fca7dbc0-d1e2-4144-b836-8045523360b9">